Why Casinos Don’t Offer Online Bridge

 A bridge hand sitting on a table.

 What is the greatest card game ever?
-Many would argue in favor of card-based casino table games such as poker, blackjack or baccarat, but many players will insist that bridge holds the trump card.
-With a unique style of game-play based on contracts, tricks and especially partnership, bridge is the kind of game that enables players to make friends for life.
-It’s also one of the casino card games with the best odds as far as house edge is concerned.
+Some argue in favor of card-based casino table games like poker, blackjack, or baccarat, but many players insist that bridge holds the trump card.
+With a unique style of game-play based on contracts, tricks, and especially partnership, bridge is the kind of game that enables players to make friends for life.
+It’s also one of the casino card games with the best odds as far as the house edge is concerned.
 So why does bridge feature so rarely in online casinos?
 Read on to learn how bridge works and why many real online casinos exclude it from their repertoire.

 Bridge is an entirely different experience from chance-based online casino games like online slots.
 One primary reason that bridge is so popular is that it’s a highly skill-based card game.
-Here’s a short breakdown of bridge rules to see why you need to be on top of your game when playing it.
+A card game like bridge online would surely add to the great array of casino games available.
+Games like bridge online can open a new portal to the online gambling world, as this game would differ tremendously from games of chance.
+Here’s a short breakdown of bridge rules to see why you need to be on top of your game.

 A game of bridge involves two teams of two players each, with teammates sitting across from each other at the table.
 A standard deck of 52 cards is used, with each player taking turns to deal in a clockwise direction.
 The entire pack is dealt, leaving every player with 13 cards once the deal is finished.